dbisdorf/cortex-discord/README.md

 This bot uses the discord.py library (https://pypi.org/project/discord.py/).

-Note that this bot is still in early development.
-You may encounter bugs or gaps in functionality.
 Feel free to contact me with any bug reports, or, if you prefer, you can file them here.

 ## Inviting

 As of April 2020, I have a public instance of this bot running 24/7.
 You can invite this bot to your Discord server by browsing to this URL: https://discordapp.com/api/oauth2/authorize?client_id=694239819454480445&permissions=10240&scope=bot

 The bot only requires permission to send and manage messages.

-A few warnings about the public bot:

-- I can't guarantee that it will be up 100% of the time. **Bugs or other issues may cause the bot to go down unexpectedly** and to stay down for an indeterminate duration.
+It's been reasonably stable so far, but I can't guarantee that it will be up 100% of the time.
+Bugs or other issues may cause the bot to go down unexpectedly and to stay down for an indeterminate duration.
-- Because it's in early development, **the behavior of the bot may change often.** I might add or remove commands, or change the syntax of commands.
-Unfortunately, you probably won't know a change has occurred until you try something that worked yesterday and find that it doesn't work today.
-- Even when it's running and I'm not touching it, **it might not work right.** Testing and usage will eventually help me eliminate bugs I haven't found yet, but I might not have quick solutions for those bugs.

 ## Usage